 However, to better cater to the customer base, many companies are starting to design hiking boots that have a more appealing look to them.

-These Danner Men’s Hiking Boots look great and offer upgraded features to keep you safe, fashionable, and comfortable out on the trail.
+Also, Danner Men’s Hiking Boots look great and offer upgraded features to keep you safe, fashionable, and comfortable out on the trail.